- About SHS

 The CRC is not a treatment facility or a halfway house.
 We do not provide residential or outpatient treatment or work with government entities such as drug court, probation, or parole.
-We support students at Oregon State University with three or more months of sobriety who want to remain drug- and alcohol-free.
+We support students at Oregon State University with one or more days of sobriety who want to remain drug- and alcohol-free.

 The mission of the Collegiate Recovery Community is to provide engaging and understanding support to Oregon State University students in recovery or who are contemplating entering into recovery.

 Our recovery community is rooted in the belief that no student should feel alone and that every student should receive the support they need, in the way they need it, from the people that they find most comfortable.
 We are here to support the individual student's efforts in their recovery, academics, and continued success through strong and responsive recovery support.

 Our doors are open to anyone who is looking for support.

 The CRC considers all of its members as part of its family.

 We are invested in supporting each other in our journey in sobriety.
 We are a unified community that holds one another accountable for remaining true to the community's cause and the individual member's stated values.